danielharrell/open-eyes-lect-2017-18/Open.md

 Or protected.
 Or folded.
 Or clenched.
 Or concealed.
 Or constipated.[^Dictionary] This may be definition enough for everyday use.
 But what about those deeper moments of speech, when we talk of eyes being opened?
 Or hearts?
 Or minds?
 Or again the proverbial door, always open to a friend?
-Here, we use the word "open" for a positive condition, a state of being, which any negative definition at best only half-comprehends.
+Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best only half-comprehends.
 And to ask about the meaning of "open", then, is to ask about the meaning of hospitality, generosity, enlightenment, love.